Local News Matters weekly newsletter

 His organization worked with the city of Oakland to secure funding for “The Music They Played on 7th Street: Oakland Walk of Fame,” acknowledging the musicians, club owners, record companies, and businesses that made the street a creative force.
 The first 88 brass Walk of Fame plaques were unveiled in March 2015.
 Another 88 plaques were installed on sidewalks earlier this year, but the unveiling ceremonies planned for April 3 and 4 had to be canceled due to the coronavirus pandemic.

 “One of our goals is to perpetuate the history in Oakland’s contribution to the world of culture,” Stewart says.
 For example, blues artist Jimmy McCracklin honed his skills on Seventh Street, and went on to inspire country and rock artists such as Alan Jackson and the Rolling Stones.
 “It’s black history that influenced white history.
-That tickles me to death to know that the Rolling Stones covered black songs that were created and written at Bob Geddins’ studio at Seventh and Center,” Stewart said.
+That tickles me to death to know that the Rolling Stones covered black songs that were created and written at Bob Geddins’ studio at Seventh and Center,” Stewart says.

 Even though most of the original clubs have been torn down, Seventh Street seemed on track for a live-music revival with the opening of 7th West — a bar, restaurant, music venue, and beer garden operating as a community hub — in August 2018.
 7th West joined Full Out Studios, The Crucible art studio, Blue Dream cannabis lounge, and Mandela Partners as a group of Seventh Street businesses determined to maintain the character of the neighborhood and serve the needs of its residents.
 Now, COVID-19 has put the neighborhood’s remaining cultural life in peril again.